Columba de Dunbar

-Columba returned to Scotland in 1409 and by 1412 he was Dean of Dunbar collegiate church when he witnessed the foundation charter of St Andrews University.
+Columba had returned to Scotland, thus evading justice from England, in 1409 and by 1412 he was Dean of Dunbar collegiate church when he witnessed the foundation charter of St Andrews University.
 In addition, he was the Deacon of the chapel of Ruthven, St. Andrews.
 On 1 May 1419, by Papal Dispensation, he was given the additional rectory of the parish church of Locherworth or Borthwick (£30 per annum), from which he was promoted to the post of Archdeacon of Lothian.
 He Supplicated the Pope to be able to retain his former combined annual incomes which were in excess of £100 in addition to £120 for the Archdeaconry.
 Not only were these allowed but he continued to petition for other positions to be "annexed" to his Archdeaconry for further large sums.
 His request to retain the Deanery of Dunbar for another year, in April 1422, was contested.

 His appointment as Archdeacon was contested by another priest, Edward de Lawedre, who believed the appointment had been promised to him.
 The litigation continued until Columba's promotion to the See of Moray.

 Columba became Bishop of Moray on 3 April 1422 but no record of his consecration exists although it must have taken place between 12 February 1423 and 10 October when he witnesses a charter officially as bishop of Moray.
 On 1 December 1433, a Safe-conduct was issued by the young King Henry VI for Columba and his entourage of 30 servants "to pass through England on his way to the Roman Court" (Keith says as envoy of King James I of Scotland).